 The builders, painters and Imagineers are hard at work here in Disneyland park, getting ready for the March 12 opening of the all-new Fantasy Faire.
 We’ve already told you about the fairy tale setting, magical storytelling and delicious food coming to this area, so today it’s time to take you behind the wall for your first look at Fantasy Faire.

-posted on February 19th, 2013 by Erin Glover, Social Media Director, Disneyland Resort
+posted on February 19th, 2013 by Erin Glover, Editorial Content Director, Disneyland Resort

 posted on February 4th, 2013 by Pam Brandon, Disney Parks Food Writer